pixeltris/TwitchAdSolutions/README.md

 ## Current solutions

 - dyn-skip
-  - When ads play this instantly notifies Twitch that ads were watched.
-It then refreshes the stream (either full reload, or using FZZ extension).
+  - Notifies Twitch that ads were watched before requesting the main live stream.
-  - May potentially result in multiple refreshes if ads are being served aggressively.
+  - May slightly slow down loading of streams.
+  - Falls back to mute-black if this fails (use an alternative solution if it always fails for you, as it adds additional load).
-- dyn-skip-min
+- dyn-video-swap
-  - dyn-skip variant which doesn't require a reload (WIP/experimental)
+  - Ads are replaced by a low resolution stream for the duration of the ad.
+  - Similar to `dyn`, but skips closer to 20 seconds when switching to the live stream.
+  - You might see tiny bits of the ad.
+  - Audio controls wont work whilst the ad is playing.
 - dyn
   - Ad segments are replaced by a low resolution stream segments (on a m3u8 level).
   - Skips 2-3 seconds when switching to the live stream.
   - Stuttering and looping of segments often occur (during the ad segments).
   - **NOTE: Removing segments doesn't notify Twitch that ads were watched (aka more served ads).**
-- dyn-video-swap
-  - Ads are replaced by a low resolution stream for the duration of the ad.
-  - Similar to `dyn`, but skips closer to 20 seconds when switching to the live stream.
-  - You might see tiny bits of the ad.
-  - Audio controls wont work whilst the ad is playing.
 - low-res
   - No ads.
   - The stream is 480p for the duration of the stream.